 \subsection{Synthetic Retrieval Experiment}

-In practice, time-series data are noisy, unlike the idealized setting of Definition ~\ref{def tsr}.
+In practice, time-series data are noisy, unlike the idealized setting of Definition ~\ref{def:tsr}.
 To assess Chronos' time-series retrieval behavior under noisy conditions, we investigate the following experimental setting.
-We transpose two sinusoidal signals with different frequencies, designated as \(f_1\) and \(f_2\) (both fixed), creating a signal of length \(L =C+H\).
-This signal is then randomly rotated by \(\mathbf{Q} \in \mathbb{R}^{L \times L}\), which is a random unitary matrix obeying \(\mathbf{Q}^\top\mathbf{Q} = \mathbf{I}\).
-Overall, we generate the synthetic retrieval data as follows:
+We fix two sinusoidal components with distinct frequencies $f_1$ and $f_2$ and sample a random phase $\phi \sim \mathrm{Unif}(0,2\pi)$, yielding a signal of length $L=C+H$.
+We then apply a random orthonormal rotation $\rmQ \in \mathbb{R}^{L \times L}$ (with $\rmQ^\top \rmQ = \mI$) to avoid a trivial axis-aligned structure.
+The synthetic series is thus generated as